 Note: Results for Australia are for NSW, Qld, WA, SA and NT combined.
 Source: HPF Table D1.24.4-AIHW and ABS analysis of CoD.

-Increase in rate of low birthweight babies born to Indigenous mothers in the Northern Territory
+Decrease in rate of low birthweight babies born to Indigenous mothers in South Australia

 A healthy birthweight is associated with better health outcomes throughout life.